andang72/vue-youtube-downloader/README.md

 <img src="https://s3.amazonaws.com/creativetim_bucket/github/browser/chrome.png" width="64" height="64"> <img src="https://s3.amazonaws.com/creativetim_bucket/github/browser/firefox.png" width="64" height="64"> <img src="https://s3.amazonaws.com/creativetim_bucket/github/browser/edge.png" width="64" height="64"> <img src="https://s3.amazonaws.com/creativetim_bucket/github/browser/safari.png" width="64" height="64"> <img src="https://s3.amazonaws.com/creativetim_bucket/github/browser/opera.png" width="64" height="64">

-## Resources

-- [Vue Material Kit 2](https://github.com/creativetimofficial/vue-material-kit) - Vue Material Design Kit

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Vue Material Kit 2.
-Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the Vue Material Kit 2.
-Check the CHANGELOG from your dashboard on our [website](https://www.creative-tim.com/product/vue-material-kit?ref=readme-vmk).
-2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
-3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.